AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/work-with-a-groups-objects.md

 # Work with a group's objects

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">When new objects are added to the Groups page, don't forget to update the article Manage groups/Groups overview/groups.html</p>
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">When new objects are added to the Groups page, don't forget to update the article Manage groups/Groups overview/groups.html</p>
 -->

 This section contains the following articles: